Judge rules against releasing 5 phone calls between GRPD officers

 Ultimately the judge sided with them, but that doesn't mean the tapes won't ever see the light of day.
 He just said he's not releasing them right now because of the number of other cases still pending.

 The judge was adamant that they schedule court dates before making any decisions on releasing tapes.
-Empson's attorney is also welcome to file another motion at a later time for the tapes to be released.
+Molde is also welcome to file another motion at a later time for the tapes to be released.

 Lt.
 Janiskee, who was fired form the department earlier this month, is now suing GRPD, saying they violated privacy rules with the handling of those tapes.